do4ng/exta/README.md

 // useLocation() and useRouter() must be used inside React components.

-// useLocation is, as the name suggests, a hook that returns the current location.
+// useLocation is, as the name suggests, a hook that returns the current location. const location = useLocation();
-// (It automatically triggers a re-render whenever the URL changes, so "hook" is the correct term here.) const location = useLocation();

 // useRouter is a URL-related router.
 It provides methods like push, replace, etc.